rockrep/mini3-todofire/README.md

   }
 };
 ```
-All this is is it's the styling for this component.
+This is just the styling for this component.

-Now that we have our render method and basic styles, let's create an array of ```<li>``` tag that contain a X icon to delete the item and also the items text.
+Now that we have our render method and basic styles, let's create an array of ```<li>``` tag that contains an X icon to delete the item and also the items text.
 Usually how you would do this is to have a for loop which loops over every item in the list.
 With React however it's common practice to use the built in map method.
 All map does is it iterates over a list and returns you an array after modifying every item in that list.
 As mentioned earlier we'll use map to create our list of ```<li>``` tags for our list.

 * create a variable called ```listItems``` which is going to be the result of mapping over ```this.props.items```.
 A few tips
   - Your ```<li>``` element will need to have a ```className``` of ```list-group-item``` and a style of ```{styles.listGroup}```.
   - Inside the ```<li>``` tag you'll have two span elements.
 The first one will have a className of ```glyphicon glyphicon-remove``` a ```style``` attribute of ```{styles.removeItem}``` and a ```onClick``` handler which will be bound to a ```remove``` method which is going to be coming in as a prop from the parent component.
 You'll need to use ```bind``` and pass in ```null``` and the ```index``` from the paremeters of your map function.
 The second span element will have a ```style``` of ```{styles.todoItem}``` and will just have the actual ```{item}``` itself inside the span.
-  - The last gotcha is that when we use map, they keyword ```this``` is no longer bound to what it was initially.
+  - The last gotcha is that when we use map, the keyword ```this``` is no longer bound to what it was initially.
 In order to fix this you'll have to add ```.bind(this)``` on the end of your map invokation in order to keep the keyword ```this``` bound to what it is bound to outside of the map function.

 I realize all of that was super wordy.
 Here's what you're List.js file should look like up to this point.